taras-i-fedyk/lunch-places/README.md

   The user can navigate to the Details screen by clicking a search results item.
 Also, the user can navigate to the Settings screen by clicking a corresponding icon in the search bar.

   When no search is underway, this screen consists of a search bar only.
-In such a case, the Map screen is visible behind this screen and has all the features related to the current location enabled.
+In such a case, the Map screen is visible behind this screen and supports all the features related to the current location.
 Otherwise, the Map screen is not visible behind this screen.

 * __ui/SettingsScreen__ - a screen allowing the user to configure search settings like the ranking criterion and the preferred radius.